phishingclub/phishingclub/README.md

 ### Students & Learning

-For cybersecurity students who want hands-on phishing simulation experience.
-The development setup includes a local mail server (Mailpit) so you can see emails in real-time without needing external SMTP.
+Phishing Club can be used by cybersecurity students or others who want try hands-on phishing.
+The development setup includes a local mail server (Mailpit) so you can see emails in without needing external SMTP.
 Spin up campaigns, test templates, and learn how phishing attacks work in a safe, contained environment.

+To aid with the development of MITM proxys configurations there is also a `MITMProxy` container where you can view the traffic that flows towards the proxied site.

+To get started, clone the repo, ensure you have make and docker installed and run `make up`

 ## Template Development